The Biggest PTO Trends of 2025

 School principals continued to evolve beyond "just an administrator", becoming instrumental in building positive school culture alongside PTOs.
 From participating in fundraisers and spirit days to starring in social media videos, principals helped humanize school leadership and brought school communities closer together.
 We learned that when principals join in, participation follows.
 PTO leaders noted higher engagement in events and fundraisers, stronger buy-in from families, and a shared sense that school culture improves when leadership and parent groups work together.

-14. PTOs Embraced AI and Other Tech
+14. PTOs Continue to Embrace AI and Tech Tools

 PTOs got more comfortable using digital tools and AI, like Canva and ChatGPT, to save time, streamline communication, and make their events and fundraising efforts more polished.
 ChatGPT became a go-to for writing social captions and volunteer recruitment posts using Gen Alpha slang...and even creating AI action figures of PTO board members (perhaps our favorite trend of 2025)!